brkmnd/LambdaCalc/README.md

-# Lambda Calculus JS Implementation
+# Lambda Calculus Interpreter written in Java Script

 This is an implementation of the simple lambda calculus as described in the book Types and Programming Languages by B. C. Pierce.

-The project can be found at http://brkmnd.com/pages/projects/Default.aspx?id=31.
+The project can be found at http://brkmnd.com/pages/projects/Default.aspx?id=31 - both description and usage.

-More will come later.